vitessio/website/content/en/docs/22.0/reference/programs/vtctldclient/vtctldclient_Migrate/vtctldclient_Migrate_create.md

       --auto-start                         Start the workflow after creating it. (default true) -c, --cells strings                      Cells and/or CellAliases to copy table data from.
       --config-overrides strings           Specify one or more VReplication config flags to override as a comma-separated list of key=value pairs.
-      --defer-secondary-keys               Defer secondary index creation for a table until after it has been copied.
+      --defer-secondary-keys               Defer secondary index creation for a table until after it has been copied. (default true)
       --exclude-tables strings             Source tables to exclude from copying.
   -h, --help                               help for create
       --mount-name string                  Name external cluster is mounted as.